 Use a mesh strainer or bag to separate the whole spices from the chai.

-Use half a cup of the coconut masala chai mixture for half a cup of hot black tea.
+Use half a cup of the coconut milk masala chai mixture for half a cup of hot black tea.

 Pour the remains into a bottle or sealed container and store in the fridge.